 MANTEL: You don't have to ask the priest what it means.
-If you can read, you can read it in your own language.
-And if you can't read, someone else can read it out to you.
-It puts the responsibility for your salvation in your hands.
-Your relationship with God changes.
-You don't have to go through an intermediary.
-It's - as it were, you've got a direct line.
+If you can read, you can read it in your own language, and if you can't read, someone else can read it out to you.
+Plus, it puts the responsibility for your salvation in your hands; your relationship with God changes.
+You don't have to go through an intermediary, as it were; you've got a direct line.

 GROSS: You grew up Roman Catholic in England.
 Did it make a difference to be Roman Catholic as opposed to Anglican?

 MANTEL: It does make a difference to me because the way I was brought up was with a very superstitious Catholicism.
 The faith was taught to me very badly, so I was pretty much in the position of a medieval peasant, I think.
 So it's not very difficult for me to understand pre-Reformation religion because essentially, it's what I was taught.
 And there is some advantage in knowing that old world.
 You know, when I was a little kid, we still attended the Latin Mass every week.